 She has worked a lot with high school aged students and teaches at the Arizona Dance Studio, but this is her first time as a high school coach.
 She is in her second year as the pom head coach at QCHS.

 “I’m really looking forward to helping the dancers set and reach their goals.
 That is the most exciting part of teaching and coaching in general.
 The girls here have awesome goals regarding technique and performance and are really motivated and love to dance.”

 Spiritline Head Coach- Bree Bint

 Girls Volleyball Head Coach- Erica Crismon

-Coaching career: Erica has always been a student of the game.
+Coaching career: Coach Crismon has always been a student of the game.
 She started coaching camps in college, spending her summers coaching for Gold Medal Squared all over the nation.
 After her professional playing career, she moved to Arizona to coach college.
 She coached as the volunteer assistant at Arizona State University for Jason Watson (2011).
 During that time, she also coached club at Club Red (13’s and 17’s age group).
 She spent a year coaching at Seton Catholic High School, where they won the state championship.
 After that, she spent 4 years right here at Queen Creek High School.
 Alongside coaching the girls, she started the boys volleyball program.
-After spending the 2015 season as an assistant coach at Arizona State University, she returned to Queen Creek to coach the girls to the State Championship match in 2017 and hopes to get back there to win it this year!
+After spending the 2015 season as an assistant coach at Arizona State University, she returned to Queen Creek to coach the girls to the State Championship match in 2017.
+In 2018, the girls moved up to 6A and returned to the state playoffs.